ptvan/ptvan.github.io/_posts/2022-01-10-management-books-and-workshops.md

 - Don't be afraid to experiment and tweak your team culture.

-- Do not take obstacles personally, even if they came from a specific person.
-Go above or around them.
+- Don't take obstacles personally, even if they came from a specific person.
+Go above or around the obstacle.

 - Deliver criticisms in a "sandwich" format: start and end with a praise (_Note_: _The Making of A Manager_ below disagrees with this approach, saying it buries the criticism and gives a false sense of progress when you're seeking a correction).